Bettman casts doubt on NHL players going to Beijing Olympcs

 — The league announced it will hold All-Star Weekend in Las Vegas in 2022, with exact dates to be determined.

 — The Minnesota Wild will host St. Louis in the 13th Winter Classic at Target Field, the home of Major League Baseball’s Twins, on Jan.
 1. The Wild had been awarded the 2021 showcase but the schedule was shortened to 56 games and play didn’t begin until late January.
-The Wild hosted an outdoor Stadium Series game in 2016, against Chicago at the University of Minnesota’s football stadium.
+The Wild hosted an outdoor game in 2016, against Chicago at the University of Minnesota’s football stadium.

 The NHL Stadium Series will see Nashville hosting Tampa Bay on Feb.
 26 at Nissan Stadium, the home of the NFL’s Tennessee Titans.

+Wawrow reported from Montreal.
 AP Sports Writer Dave Campbell contributed.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports